- Home

 3 |

-On the Create an AI Agent screen, click Start from scratch.
+On the Create an AI agent screen, choose Start from scratch and click Next.

 4 |